golubitsky/blog/_posts/2022-02-26-Brisk-Walk-Playlist-3.md

 ### Bill Evans

-My experience: analytical, composed, elegant; Evans could also be torrential (listen to any recording of _Nardis_ from 1980), but his essence to me is during the quiet, tender moments of beauty (as in _Waltz for Debby_ or his interpretation of _Someday My Prince Will Come_) grounded firmly in classical harmony.
+My experience: analytical, composed, elegant; Evans could also be torrential to some extent (e.g. [a recording of _Nardis_ from 1980](https://www.youtube.com/watch?v=_Vglbknf1D4)), but his essence to me is during the quiet, tender moments of beauty (as in _Waltz for Debby_ or his interpretation of _Someday My Prince Will Come_) grounded firmly in classical harmony.

 ## The break with tonality